pensjonatus/flash-fiction/blog/wife.md

 ---
-title: 'Wife'
+title: Wife
 date: '2012-09-24'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
-  - 'love'
+  - love
 ---

 She rolled over to look him in the eye.
 She smiled.
 They were lying together in